Greg Brummett

-Gregory Scott "Spike" Brummett (born April 20, 1967) is a former right-handed Major League Baseball starting pitcher who played for the San Francisco Giants and Minnesota Twins in 1993.
+Gregory Scott "Spike" Brummett (born April 20, 1967) is an American former right-handed Major League Baseball starting pitcher who played for the San Francisco Giants and Minnesota Twins in 1993.

 Prior to playing professionally, Brummett attended Wichita State University.
 With them, he won the 1989 College World Series Most Outstanding Player award while a senior.
 He is the only player from Wichita State University to win that award.
 In 1989, he tied for the Division I lead in wins with Kirk Dressendorfer and Scott Erickson.
 That total also tied him with Bryan Oelkers for most wins ever by a Wichita State pitcher.

 To close out his collegiate career, he had 13 straight victories.
 Overall, he had 43 wins, 59 starts and 424 innings pitched in his collegiate career.
 He also had 364 strikeouts.

 Brummett was drafted by the Giants in the 11th round of the 1989 amateur draft.
 He played for two different minor league teams in 1989, the San Jose Giants and the Everett Giants.
 For San Jose, he went 0–1 with a 5.59 ERA in two games.
 For Everett, he went 4–2 with a 2.88 ERA in 14 games (10 starts).

 In 1990, Brummett played for the Clinton Giants, going 2–2 with a 3.51 ERA in six games (four starts).
 He again played for Clinton in 1991, going 10–5 with a 2.72 ERA in 16 games.
 Brummett split the 1992 season with the San Jose Giants and the Phoenix Firebirds.
 He appeared in 19 games for the Firebirds, going 10–4 with a 2.61 ERA.
 In three games with Phoenix, he went 0–1 with a 7.71 ERA.